jla-data/czechrates/README.md

 [![Coveralls test coverage](https://coveralls.io/repos/github/jla-data/czechrates/badge.svg)](https://coveralls.io/r/jla-data/czechrates?branch=master)
 <!-- badges: end -->

-The PRIBOR rates are provided by Czech National Bank as a courtesy of the Czech Financial Benchmark Facility s.r.o., the benchmark administrator of the PRIBOR benchmark.

-The rates can be accessed for internal purposes free of charge via internet pages of ČNB - https://www.cnb.cz/en/financial-markets/money-market/pribor/format-of-the-pribor-rate-on-the-cnb-website/
+The PRague InterBank Offered Rates (PRIBOR - the CZK member of the broader IBOR family) are provided by the Czech National Bank as a courtesy of the Czech Financial Benchmark Facility s.r.o., the benchmark administrator of the PRIBOR benchmark.
+The rates can be accessed for internal purposes free of charge via internet pages of ČNB – https://www.cnb.cz/en/financial-markets/money-market/pribor/format-of-the-pribor-rate-on-the-cnb-website/

-The bi-weekly repo rate is announced by ČNB and also published on the ČNB internet.
+The two-week repo rate (a key policy rate) is formally announced by ČNB and also published on the ČNB internet – https://www.cnb.cz/en/faq/How-has-the-CNB-two-week-repo-rate-changed-over-time/

 The package `{czechrates}` provides a convenient way to access the information stored on the ČNB site from the comfort of your R session.
 It does not store the rates (this would be against the terms of use, and the data would get stale rather soon).
 As a consequence a working internet connection is required to use the package.